ChartsOrg/Charts/README.md

 If you like what you see here, and want to support the work being done in this repository, you could:
 * Contribute code, issues and pull requests
-* Let people know this library exists (spread the word!)
+* Let people know this library exists (:fire: spread the word :fire:)
 * [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=68UL6Y8KUPS96) (You can buy me a beer, or you can buy me dinner :-)

 **Note:** The author of [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) is the reason that this library exists, and is accepting [donations](https://github.com/PhilJay/MPAndroidChart#donations) on his page.
 He deserves them!